Manor College: History

+In 2024, Manor College had an enrollment of 599 students.

 Adult education

 Manor College is home to the Civil War Institute, a historical program that allows participants to examine this period of American history from new perspectives.
 Participating instructors are members of the Delaware Valley Civil War Round Table.
 The school also offers a number of continuing educational programs for real estate, legal and more.
 In keeping with the school's Ukrainian roots, several classes in Ukrainian culture and language are offered every semester for children and adults alike.

 Athletics

-The Manor College intercollegiate athletics program includes men's and women's basketball, men's and women's soccer, baseball, women's volleyball men's and women's cross-country and men's and women's track and field.
-The teams are known as the Blue Jays.
-Manor College's athletic teams competed in the National Junior College Athletic Association's 19th Region through the 2019–20 academic year.
-After a one-year hiatus due to the COVID-19 pandemic, Manor joined the United States Collegiate Athletic Association (USCAA).
-Both basketball and soccer teams and the volleyball team compete in USCAA Division I. The USCAA does not have divisions for the remaining sports.
-Manor is a member of the Eastern States Athletic Conference, which is a USCAA Division II conference.
-Consequently, Manor cannot earn an automatic bid to any USCAA Division I championships in sports that have separate divisions and must rely on at-large berths.
+Manor College Athletics competes in the United States Collegiate Athletic Association (USCAA) in men's and women's soccer, men's and women's basketball, women's volleyball, baseball and outdoor track.
+In 2025, Manor College introduced women's flag football and men's volleyball.
+Manor is a member of the Eastern States Athletic Conference.